Book Submission for Christian Publishing House

 - Textual Criticism (NT & OT)

-- your vita (personal biographical sketch), including your qualifications to write the book.
+- Your academic or personal biography, including your qualifications to write the book

-- and your name, email address, phone number, city and state
+- Your name, email address, phone number, street address, city, and state, and postal code

 The proposal should be no more than five pages.
 If we’re interested in reviewing more material from you, we’ll respond within six weeks.